reinierdevalk/abtab/README.md

     getopt from util-linux x.y.z

-If the output shows a version that is too old, or an error like `Error: No available formula with the name "gnu-getopt"` (macOS) or `bash: getopt: command not found` (Windows), indicating that GNU `getopt` is not installed, proceed to Step 2.
+If the output shows a version that is too old, or an error like `bash: getopt: command not found`, indicating that GNU `getopt` is not installed (Windows), proceed to Step 2.

 ### 2. Installing and updating
 :warning: **Note** Keep track of the installation path during installation, as you may need it in Step 3.